stelzinga/MF/MGT_99.Legend.md

 - Long term loans
 - Bond Issuance

-The result of taking on Liabilities is the Asset called Cash, which then is used to pay for all resources (Staff, Assets, Suppliers).
+The result of taking on Liabilities is the Asset Cash, which then is used to pay for all resources (Staff, Assets, Suppliers), or alternatively it is a deferred Expense (avoidance of Cash consumption).
 The processes involved in assuring Cash is available are referred to as Funding or Financing, see also [### Financing].
 ________________________________________
 ## Equity
 The difference between Assets and Liabilities represents the net worth of the Venture.
 For non-listed companies i.e. sole-proprietorships this net-worth is often called Capital.
 If a Venture has issued Shares, it has effectively passed control of the Venture over to shareholders and in this case the term Equity is used instead of Capital.